 GNAC Staff Directory I 6901 SE Lake Rd., Ste 1, Portland, OR 97267 I 503-305-8756

-With members in five states and the province of Canada, and with a strong presence in or near the largest city of each, the Great Northwest Athletic Conference has established itself as one of the top NCAA Division II athletic conferences in the nation during its 11-year history.
+Located in five states and the province of Canada and with a strong presence in or near the largest city of each, the Great Northwest Athletic Conference has established itself as one of the top NCAA Division II athletic conferences in the nation during its 15-year history.

-Founded in 2001, GNAC teams have had a remarkable 62 NCAA Division II top 10 national team finishes in 14 of the 16 sports it sponsors.
+Founded in July, 2001, GNAC teams have had a remarkable 89 NCAA Division II Top 10 national team finishes in 15 of the 16 sports that it sponsors.

 Seattle Pacific was the 2008 national champion in women’s soccer.
-The Falcons also were the 2005 women’s soccer national runners-up.
+The Falcons also were the 2005 women’s soccer national runner-ups.

 Also earning second-place national finishes have been Seattle Pacific in women’s soccer (2005), women’s basketball (2005) and women’s cross country (2007), and Western Washington in volleyball (2007).

-GNAC athletes have been successful academically over the years, earning 52 GNAC CoSIDA Academic All-American awards, including 11 during the 2011-12 academic year.
+GNAC athletes have also been successful academically winning 67 GNAC CoSIDA Academic All-American awards.
+Eight of those came during the 2013-14 academic year.

-The GNAC’s 10 members are located in one of the most picturesque areas of North America, covering five U.S. states and one Canadian province.
+The GNAC’s 11 full-time members are located in one of the most picturesque areas of North America, covering five U.S. states and one Canadian province.

-Alaska is the home to charter GNAC members University of Alaska Anchorage and the University of Alaska Fairbanks, The newest member of the GNAC and the only Canadian member in the NCAA is Simon Fraser University, which is located in Burnaby, B.C., a suburb of Vancouver, B.C.
+Alaska is the home to GNAC members University of Alaska Anchorage and the University of Alaska Fairbanks.
+The only Canadian member in the NCAA is Simon Fraser University, which is located in Burnaby, B.C., a suburb of Vancouver.

 Humboldt State and Seattle University were charter members of the conference.
 Humboldt left the GNAC following the 2005-06 season to join the California Collegiate Athletic Association (CCAA), but remains in the conference as a football-playing member, while Seattle University departed following the 2007-08 season to compete in NCAA Division I.